 Nevertheless, neo-classical theorists do not completely discount a potentially beneficial role for market regulation.
 It is recognised that the effective operation of markets as social institutions depends on norms and conventions that enable market actors to coordinate their activities on the basis of a set of mutually supportive expectations.
 Although these norms and conditions, such as those relating to private property rights and the enforcement of contracts, evolve informally (and endogenously), it is acknowledged that the formal law can potentially play a productive role in supporting them and overcoming associated lock-in effects and other features of path dependency (see e.g. Sugden, 1989).

 Those working within the neo-classical paradigm also commonly acknowledge that employment laws can help address market failures, including imperfect and asymmetric information, employer monopsony power, and the presence of externalities and public goods that can distort the operation of labour markets, thereby leading to the inefficient utilisation of labour (Addison and Hirsch, 1997; Jolls, 2006; Trebilcock, 1993; Belot et al, 2007).
 Within both transaction cost economics and efficiency wage theory, for example, it is acknowledged that employment regulation can enable organisations to make more productive use of their resources (Addison et al.,1997; Erhel and Zajdela, 2004).
-For those working in the neo-classical paradigm, legal interventions can play a role in terms of supporting the achievement of outcomes which competitive markets would otherwise achieve.
+For those working in the neo-classical paradigm, legal interventions can play a role in terms of supporting the achievement of outcomes which competitive markets would not otherwise achieve.
 Trade-offs are, however, seen to exist between the costs and benefits of regulations aimed at the achievement of such outcomes (see e.g., Addison and Hirsch, 1997; Belot et al., 2007).
 It is consequently far from universally accepted that the presence of market failures provides a valid justification for regulatory labour market interventions (Coase, 1992) and hence ‘market perfecting laws’ (Deakin and Wilkinson, 2005: 282).

 In summary the neo-classical view of EPL and the regulation of the labour market in general is that employment protection reduces productivity because it raises adjustment costs.
 Thus, by increasing the costs of dismissal, it leads to less firing and hiring being undertaken, with this causing less productive current workers being retained and potentially more productive new recruits not being hired.
 More detailed discussions and analysis of this relationship has been undertaken by Lazear (1990), Blanchard and Portugal (2001) and Autor et al (2007).
 The upshot of this is that neo-classical theorists will always oppose EPL in situations where it is likely to raise adjustment costs, but be more receptive to legislation that positively impacts upon market failure.